plepe/modulekit-form/README.md

 Definition (see 'array' for additional options):
 * type: 'hash'
 * key_def: Definition of the key element.
 (Default: a field of type 'text')
+* empty_value: value to return if hash is empty.
+Default: null.

 Form Element "Text"
 -------------------